Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-After surveying five sub-directions in the field of agrifood growth monitoring, it can be concluded that, in the future, with the massive agricultural data, applying advanced AI methods in the process from sowing to harvesting for dynamically monitoring field environmental conditions, crop growths, weeds, diseases, and insect pests is an extraordinarily valuable direction, wherein ML and DL technologies demonstrate the advantages of high accuracy, strong robustness, and distinguish adaptability.
+In summary, ML and DL technologies have demonstrated the advantages of high accuracy, strong robustness, and distinguish adaptability for agrifood growth monitoring.
 By building a monitoring and warning system, effective supervision and diagnosis of crops can be realized, thereby providing real-time, accurate, intelligent, and automatic solutions for remote dynamic management of crop growth, and improving agrifood growth environments as well as increasing agricultural productivity.
-At the same time, the combination of RS and AI technology has shown excellent performance in monitoring the growth state of crops, since plentiful and diverse data that is generated by multiple satellites with various types of sensors, including high-resolution data, hyperspectral data, and multispectral data, and the derived multi-type features, have been continuously supplied into AI models for comprehensive analyses.
-In a nutshell, integrating technologies such as AI, agriculture, and RS can significantly enhance the efficiency and sustainability of crop monitoring, and provide a promising solution to precision agriculture.